 Is title insurance required and available?

 The Mexican Constitution prohibits non-Mexican Citizens from owning title to property along waterway and borders which is called the Restricted Zone.
-Recognizing the importance of foreign investment, the Mexican legislature passed the foreign investment act which allows non-Mexican Citizens to own title to property through a Mexican Real Estate Bank trust.
-A Mexican Bank is Trustee(usually owned by a mutli-national bank) of the trust, the trust then holds the deed to the property for the owner's benefit.
-The trust is administered for the benefit of the owner (the beneficiary).
+Recognizing the importance of foreign investment, the Mexican legislature passed the foreign investment act in 1972 and revised in 1993 which allows non-Mexican Citizens to own title to property in the restricted zone through a Mexican Real Estate Bank Trust (Fideicomesio).

 What is the process for purchasing property in Mexico?

-Closing costs in Mexico are roughly 6-8% of total value of the property, which is paid by buyer.
-Fees that make up the total closing costs are
+Closing costs in Mexico are roughly 4-5% of total value of the property or purchase price due at close, which is paid by buyer.
+Fees that make up the total closing costs are:

 - Bank Trust Fees

 - Attorney Fees